vercel/next.js/docs/upgrading.md

 The `next/link` child can no longer be `<a>`.
 Add the `legacyBehavior` prop to use the legacy behavior or remove the `<a>` to upgrade.
 A [codemod is available](/docs/advanced-features/codemods.md#new-link) to automatically upgrade your code.

-The `target` configuration option has been removed and superseded by [Output File Tracing](https://nextjs.org/docs/advanced-features/output-file-tracing).
+The `target` configuration property has been removed and superseded by [Output File Tracing](https://nextjs.org/docs/advanced-features/output-file-tracing).

+The `browsersListForSwc` configuration property has been removed because it is now the default behavior.
+See [Supported Browsers](/docs/basic-features/supported-browsers-features.md).

 ## Upgrading to 12.2